Toronto’s Breast Augmentation Clinic

 After the surgery you will be taught how to properly massage your new breasts to prevent improper positioning of the implants and help keep them soft.
 Special instructions will be given to those who undergo breast lifts with their breast augmentation.

 Massaging is usually done regularly for the first 3 months after your breast augmentation procedure is completed.
 The massaging then continues less frequently for up to a year after the procedure.
-There are several massaging techniques that you will be taught to help keep your implants in the correct placement.
+There are several massaging techniques that you will be taught to help keep your breast implants in the correct placement.
 There are upward and downward massages.
 Upward massages push the implant upward to help the implant capsule to stretch.
 Downward massages are usually more beneficial for sup-muscular implants because these implants sit higher on the chest.
 Downward massages help the implant to settle downward.
-Further, massaging your implants toward each other helps to better outline cleavage.
+Further, massaging your breast implants toward each other helps to better outline cleavage.

 You might find that a breast on either side may take longer to settle than the other, which is normal.